-On August 28, Michael Pontician, former financial secretary for United Steelworkers Local 480, pleaded guilty in U.S. District Court for the Middle District of Pennsylvania to falsifying records to conceal the embezzlement of funds from the Pottsville (Schuylkill County), Pa.-based union.
-The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 29, Jacob Barkemeyer, former chairman and treasurer of Brotherhood of Railroad Signalmen Local Lodge 172, was indicted in U.S. District Court for the District of New Mexico for embezzling $8,131 in funds from the Las Lunas, N.M.-based union.
+The indictment follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On August 21, Malvin Bergeron, former president and secretary-treasurer of the Teamsters-affiliated Graphic Communications Conference Local 537M, was sentenced in U.S. District Court for the Eastern District of Louisiana to four years of probation for embezzling funds from the Marrero, La. union.
-He also was ordered to pay $4,041.88 in restitution and a $3,000 fine.
-Bergeron had been charged in early May, pleading guilty later that month.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 1, Oscar Berry, former president of Glass, Molders, Pottery, Plastics and Allied Workers International Union Local 284, was sentenced in U.S. District Court for the Eastern District of Texas to a year and a day of incarceration and three years of supervised release for embezzling funds from the Longview, Tex. union in the amount of $124,181.77.
+He also was ordered to pay full restitution and a $100 special assessment.
+Berry had pleaded guilty in April.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡